mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

    :class: interactive

 As we can see, this approach works very well.
-The furnace heat required to achieve this degree of control looks like this:
+The furnace heat required to achieve this degree of control is:

 .. plot:: ../plots/TCBh.py
    :class: interactive